Windows Autopilot with co-management

 Autopilot provides a simplified experience for both you and your users in the following situations:

-- Set up and preconfigure new Windows 10 devices
+- Set up and preconfigure new Windows 10 or later devices

 - Reset, recycle, and recover existing devices